choi-calvin/Mturk-Qualification/README.md

 IS_SANDBOX | Bool | Whether to publish the Qualification to the developer sandbox.
 A value of **True** publishes to the sandbox.
 NAME | String | The name of the Qualification.
 You cannot have two Qualifications with the same name.
 DESCRIPTION | String | A brief description of the Qualification, capped at 2000 characters.
 KEYWORDS | String | Keywords that help workers search for the Qualification.
 Each keyword must be separated by a comma, no spaces.
+Capped at 1000 characters.
 TEST_DURATION_IN_SECONDS | Int | The maximum time the worker has to complete the Qualification.

 <sup>*These have a high level of security.
 It is recommended that they be saved in a safe location and not in the script itself.</sup>